proto-zero/budget-calculator/README.md

 - I started by creating a new React app and writing a blank README before committing to git.

 - I stripped App.js and added a components folder with a new component, Outline, which I will use to sketch the overall project in order to help decide what components I will need.
 I placed Outline in App.

+- I want to get the API up and running so I can do some tests with it.
+Using the supplied documentation I added firebase to the project.